jcastrel/jcastrel.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I’m a graduate student in the (Department of Psychology & Neuroscience)[https://psychandneuro.duke.edu/],(Cognition & Cognitive Neuroscience area).
+I’m a graduate student in the [Department of Psychology & Neuroscience](https://psychandneuro.duke.edu/)(Cognition & Cognitive Neuroscience area).
 My primary affiliation is with the [Motivated Cognition & Aging Brain Lab](https://www.mcablab.science/) under the mentorship of Gregory Samanez-Larkin, Ph.D.

 Research Areas
 ======